How To Resolve Payment Issues

 Explain to your bank or credit card’s support services that you attempted to make a payment to SmarterQueue (which is a UK-registered company), give the date, and tell your bank what error code and message was returned.

-Once your bank has confirmed that they’ve resolved the issue (e.g. lifted the restriction, or changed some system settings), try the payment again by completing the checkout process from the SmarterQueue Pricing page.
+Once your bank has confirmed that they declined the payment/authorization, and that they’ve resolved the issue (e.g. lifted the restriction, or changed some system settings), try the payment again by completing the checkout process from the SmarterQueue Pricing page.

 If you’re still encountering payment issues after following the steps above, try a different credit or debit card.